uk-gov-mirror/dvsa.cvs-auto-svc-vott/README.md

 !!Ensure only the template is committed to Git!!

-Running can be triggered from IntelliJ or via mvn command in the terminal
+Running can be triggered from IntelliJ

 ## Contributors
 -Robert Whitehouse @RobWhitehouseBJSS